Cambodia

 Economic Growth

 Cambodia can look back on two decades of substantial economic growth.
-The economic growth rate averaged 8% annually in the last 20 years, which makes the Cambodian economy one of the fastest-growing economies in the world.
+The economic growth rate averaged 8% annually until covid-19, which made the Cambodian economy one of the fastest-growing economies in the world.
+Post-covid, annual growth averaged about 5%.

 Export Products